 Feature versions of the application could include a file indexing functionality for a faster and responsive search.

 - Saving the current webpage as single files including the embedded images and styling information.
 On Chrome we use the MHTML format and Firefox we use pure HTML.

 - Saving the a selected part of the current webpages as HTML file.

 - Saving a screenshot of the visible area of the current webpage as a PNG files.

 - Adding tags in the file names to the sraped files before saving

 We offer version of TagSpaces for various 32- and 64-bit desktop platforms such as Windows, Linux and Mac OS X. For details please visit our download page.

-In the Grid and ImageSwiper perspectives TagSpaces generates thumbnails for JPG and PNG files on fly.
+In the Grid and ImageSwiper perspectives TagSpaces generates thumbnails for JPG, GIF and PNG files on the fly.
 These small image previews are not persisted on your system, so every time you open a folder they will be regenerated.
-TagSpaces generates thumbnails only for image files which are currently visibile in the application.
+TagSpaces generates thumbnails only for images which are currently visibile in the application.

 The Windows and Linux versions of TagSpaces can be started in the so called portable mode, allowing the use from an USB-stick or other portable devices.
 In this mode all the configuration information such as tags, tag groups and connection to locations is stored in the folder from where the application is started and not in the home user folder on current operating systems.
 Find out more on portable mode section in the documentation.